• Skip to main content

 Step 3

-• Allowing the bread to cool completely to room temperature will ensure that it keeps its shape, but serving just a little bit warm with a pat of butter is ohhhh so delicious!
+• Allowing the bread to cool completely to room temperature will ensure that it keeps its shape, but it is best served just a little bit warm.

 • This bread is best served solo or with a simple pat of butter.

-• If you feel your banana bread is dry after baking, you can top it with a small drizzle of simple syrup.
+• If you feel your bread is dry after baking, you can top it with a drizzle of this Simple Icing Glaze.

 Substitute For Pumpkin Puree

-Equal parts of cooked, mashed sweet potatoes or butternut squash is a great substitution and you might not even be able to tell the difference!
+You can use an equal amount of cooked, mashed sweet potatoes or canned butternut squash as a great substitution for canned pumpkin, and you might not even be able to tell the difference!

 How To Store Bananas

-If you don’t have a plan in the near future for overly ripe bananas, put them in the freezer instead.
-Before you freeze ripe bananas, it is ideal to remove them from the peel first.
-It also works to just toss the entire banana in the freezer, if you don’t want to mess with a peel at this point.
+• If you don’t yet have a plan for your overripe bananas, put them in the freezer for a while.
+Before you freeze ripe bananas, it is ideal to remove them from the peel first and then place them in a freezer safe bag or container.
+You can also just toss the entire banana in the freezer, if you only have one or two and don’t want to mess with a peel at this point.

-When you are ready to use them in a recipe, allow them to thaw completely before mashing and adding them to your next batch of banana bread.
+• When you are ready to use the frozen bananas in a recipe, allow them to thaw completely before mashing and adding them to your next batch of banana bread or any of the great recipes using ripe bananas!
+You can also add frozen bananas directly to your morning smoothie before blending!

 What To Do With Ripe Bananas?

-• You will want to make this best banana bread – it’s tried, tested, delicious and EASY!
+• Make this Best Banana Bread.
+It’s tried, tested, delicious and EASY!
 Great way to use up those ripe bananas staring at you from your counter!

-• These banana bars with maple brown sugar frosting are in my Top 3 list of Best Desserts Ever.
-They are TO DIE FOR and the best way to use up ripe bananas, in my opinion.
+• These Banana Bars With Maple Brown Sugar Frosting are in my Top 3 list of Best Desserts Ever to use up ripe bananas, in my opinion.

-• Banana chocolate chip cookies – Adding bananas to chocolate chip cookies is a great way to use up ripe bananas!
-These cookies are super moist and delicious!
+• Banana Chocolate Chip Cookies – Adding bananas to chocolate chip cookies is a great way to make cookies super moist and delicious!

 Will you help add value to Pip and Ebby?